Instant Happy Hour

 The 10 Best Flasks You Can Buy Right Now

-But a flask is also an exercise in control – its owner must know when it is and isn’t appropriate to uncover, and how often.
-Because they may be carried everyday does not necessitate their everyday use, and knowing that is the first lesson my grandfather meant when he gave me his old flask.
+Flasks are an exercise in control – its owner must know when it is and isn’t appropriate to uncover, and how often.
+Because they may be carried everyday does not necessitate their everyday use, and knowing that is the first lesson one should learn in picking one.
 So whether you plan to carry rare Japanese whiskeys, Kirkland Vodka (believe the hype) or Pepto-Bismol, these ten flasks run the gamut of price, personality and prestige.

 GSI Outdoors Boulder Flask